 Using the white vinegar and gloves so you don’t get the mold on yourself, clean off the mold using the vinegar on a rag or brush.
 Do outside, in a well ventilated area.
 A mask is another good precaution, so you don’t breathe it in.
 If the mold is really thick on in cracks, a toothbrush works well.

-Be sure to use a toothbrush or very small brush to get in between harder.
+Be sure to use a toothbrush or very small brush to get in between the moldy tack harder.
 Unbuckle all buckles to thoroughly clean.

 #3 – Clean Again